 The Melkite church—like the Ukrainian and other Catholic churches, as well as several Orthodox churches—uses the Liturgy of St. John Chrysostom, which dates to the fourth century.
 St. John Chrysostom was archbishop of Constantinople before the Great Schism.
 Since the city was known previously as Byzantium, the liturgy is called Byzantine.

-With its heavy use of icons, singing, incense, and endless beseeching of “Lord have mercy,” the liturgy will a very different atmosphere to the Notre Dame chapel, which is more accustomed to the much simpler Roman Mass.
+With its heavy use of icons, singing, incense, and endless beseeching of “Lord have mercy,” the liturgy will bring a very different atmosphere to the Notre Dame chapel, which is more accustomed to the much simpler Roman Mass.
 It also exposes students to a different side of the Church, with traditions that are still carried on by many Catholics and Orthodox around the world.

-Hannah Naguib also has an Egyptian background, but she was born in the states and is Coptic Orthodox.
+Hannah Naguib also has an Egyptian background, but she was born in America and is Coptic Orthodox.
 The sophomore chemistry-classics double major said she has “always enjoyed participating in liturgies of many backgrounds [Coptic, Russian, Greek, American, etc.] and have been curious to see how each one incorporates the core essences of the Christian faith.

 “Having this monthly liturgy is an amazing opportunity for me,” she said.
 “Over the past year or so I have loved experiencing Roman Catholic Masses, but after a while I really began to miss the liturgies I have grown up with.
 Although there are many similarities between the Roman Catholic Masses and the Orthodox liturgies, there is still something about St. Chrysostom’s liturgy that really speaks to me as an Orthodox Christian.”

 “It is wonderful how diversity of rites enriches us, just as diversity of cultures expands our thinking and brings surprises to our human experience,” said Christine Cervenak, associate director of the Notre Dame Center for Civil and Human Rights, who was baptized and reared in the Russian Greek Catholic Church.
-“Encounters with the Eastern Rite Catholic churches help our collective spiritual imagination, as to how much diversity and tolerance is possible within our Church.”
+“Encounters with the Eastern Rite Catholic Churches help our collective spiritual imagination, as to how much diversity and tolerance is possible within our Church.”

 Added Holy Cross Father Pete McCormick, director of campus ministry, “I’m grateful to Father Khaled for his ministry to the Byzantine Catholics at the University of Notre Dame.
 His witness to the Catholic faith, through the Byzantine Rite, serves as an important reminder to students, staff and faculty of the Catholic Church’s universality.”